GRASSI Museum of Applied Arts

 The GRASSI Museum of Applied Arts is a partner of the Leipzig Card / Leipzig Regio Card.
 You can find your benefits under “Further price information”.

-The GRASSI Museum of Applied Arts is one of the leading museums of design in Europe.
-It shows changing exhibitions on arts and crafts and design, photography and architecture of international standing.
-History meets contemporary.
+The GRASSI Museum of Applied Arts is one of Europe's leading museums of design.
+It presents changing exhibitions of internationally renowned arts and crafts, design, photography, and architecture.

-In addition, the artistically staged permanent exhibition, which is divided into three tours, is impressive: “Antiquity to Historicism","Asian Art" and "Art Nouveau to the present".
+In addition, the artistically staged permanent exhibition, which is divided into three tours, is impressive: “Antiquity to Historicism","Asian Art" and "Art Nouveau to the presentThe first-class collection comprises over 270.000 exhibits of European and non-European arts and crafts, from antiquity to the present day.
+Furthermore, the annual exhibition, which takes place in October, attracts visitors.
+GRASSIMESSE.

 Today's GRASSI Museum for Applied Arts was opened in 1874 as the second German museum of its kind.
 The building owes its name to the merchant and patron Franz Dominic Grassi.
 The (new) Grassi Museum, built between 1925 and 1929, with its green courtyards and the park-like Johannisfriedhof cemetery, is a place of inspiration, peace and relaxation in the heart of the city of Leipzig.

-As a place of inspiration and education, it offers a variety of activities for all age groups and interest groups.
-Events and projects.
-Families like to come to museum festivals, family Sundays and prefer cross-generational activities.
-During school time, school classes of all levels the curriculum-related events offered by the school.
-During school holidays, the motto is “Active holidays!”.
-Kindergartens The museum offers a wide range of programs.
-A special highlight for families is the GRASSIFEST, which takes place every year in September, where families can try out various creative workshops on lead glass and screen printing under supervision.
+As a place of inspiration and education, the museum offers a variety of Events and projects.
+For families, there are museum festivals, family Sundays, and intergenerational activities.
+A special highlight for families is the annual GRASSIFEST in September, with creative workshops, guided tours, rallies, and games.
+During school time, school classes of all levels take advantage of the curriculum-related events offered by the school.
+During the school holidays, the motto is "HOLIDAY ACTIVE".
+Kindergartens The museum offers a varied program where the little ones can be active and creative.

 The GRASSI Museum of Applied Arts is an inclusion sponsor.